🎵🎸Phil Shulman -- is 87 in the year 2024 and 88 in the year 2025; b.8/27/1937

 In 1988, “Ye Ke Ye Ke” by Mory Kante peaked at number 29 on the U.K. pop singles chart.

-In 1983, “You Can't Stop Rock And Roll” by Twisted Sister peaked at number 43 on the U.K. pop singles chart.
+In 1983, “You Can't Stop Rock and Roll” by Twisted Sister peaked at number 43 on the U.K. pop singles chart.

-In 1983, “(Keep Feeling) Fascination” by The Human League peaked at number 8 on the Australian pop singles chart.
+In 1983, ✪✪ “Tour de France” by Kraftwerk peaked at number 22 on the U.K. pop singles chart.

-In 1955, “(We're Gonna) Rock Around The Clock” by Bill Haley And His Comets peaked at number 1 on the Australian pop singles chart.
+In 1955, “(We're Gonna) Rock Around The Clock” by Bill Haley and His Comets peaked at number 1 on the Australian pop singles chart.

 In 2005, “All The Way” by Craig David peaked at number 31 on the Australian pop singles chart.